factful/ocr_testing/Readme.md

 source venv/calamari/bin/activate
 # find the calamari source directory
 cd ../calamari
-# and install the dependencies and library.
+# then install the dependencies and library.
 pip install -r requirements.txt python setup.py install
 ```

-`calamari-predict` should now be available on the commandline.
+Now `calamari-predict` should now be available on the commandline.

 #### OCRopus